FarronF/limerick-council-meetings/meetings/2023/02/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th January 2023.md

 8.

-Question submitted by Councillor L. Galvin---
+Question submitted by Councillor L. Galvin
+---
 5

 ***I will ask at the next Meeting that the growth be cleaned off the following bridges:***